-Y4-6 and RE group: chn plan and lead class their own class assemblies in small groups.
+Y4-6 and Worship Council: children plan and lead class their own class assemblies in small groups.
 At the start of the year, some Key Stage 2 classes devise their own call and response to open their class assemblies and decide what symbolic objects will be on their altar tables.